 Taking off in Busan > Jinhae > Yeojwacheon Stream’s Wooden Walkway > Jangboksan Sculpture Park > Jinhae Gunhagje – Jinhae Jungwon Rotary Intersection and Jinhae area > Jinhae Naval Museum > Jehwangsan Park > Final Walk Around the Festival and street performance

 Taking off in Busan in the morning, go to Sasang station by subway.
 Go to Exit 5 you will soon find the bus terminal (부산서부시외버스터미널information: www.busantr.com).
 Simply buy tickets at the counter and it takes around 1 hour to Jinhae by bus.

-There were statues, monuments, signs here and there, just follow the crowded and you wouldn’t possibly go wrong.
-After the visiting we took the shuttle bus and returned to the original site to our last stop of the day in Jinhae – the Jehwangsan Park.
+There were statues, monuments, signs here and there, just follow the crowded and you couldn’t possibly go wrong.
+After the visiting, we took the shuttle bus and returned to the original site to our last stop of the day in Jinhae – the Jehwangsan Park.
 It was not high up on the hill, we walked up the peak anyway, or visitors could take the monorail ~ (http://monorail.cwsisul.or.kr/).
-There were a long queue outside the elevator to the tower since there was only one available; we waited around 30 minutes but then we had a 360-degree panoramic view of Jinhae.
-J
+There was a long queue outside the elevator to the tower since there was the only one available; we waited around 30 minutes but then we had a 360-degree panoramic view of Jinhae. 🙂

 It was a bit of a shame that we didn’t have enough time to go up the Amin Road – Google it, it’s a road on the hill with Cherry trees lined up along the road.
-If visitors don’t rent a car, it is possible to go there with a taxi (but make sure you have the contact or able to call one on the way back).
-However, now this road is extremely famous, the traffic is horrendous at peak hours, and peak seasons and you might stuck on the road..
+If visitors don’t rent a car, it is possible to go there by taxi (but make sure you have the contacts or able to call one on the way back).
+However, now this road is extremely famous, the traffic is horrendous at peak hours, and peak seasons and you might be stuck on the road…

 Also heard that there are fireworks during the festival time.
 Totally Fab ~